moooooooo/winnuke/README.md

 Plans
 ------------------------------------------------------------------
-if i get around to it, and i will. i'll post, online, all of the BeOS packages i can find in my downalods directories and other areas on multiple backups on multiple installs.
+if i get around to it, and i will. i'll post, online, all of the BeOS packages i can find in my downlaod directories and other areas on multiple backups on multiple installs.

 But i will go back, as i;ve found an old BeOS backup which may contain the orig source, but TBH the source here ?
 Is orig, apart from the BeOS additions.

 Disclaimer
 ------------------------------------------------------------------
-These is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.